Should I give participants access to their profile reports before our training session?

 We have several ideas for helping to integrate DiSC into an organization’s culture.
 Here are a few.

-If participants have already taken Everything DiSC Workplace, how should I introduce another Everything DiSC profile like Management or Work of Leaders?
+If participants have already taken Everything DiSC Workplace, how should I introduce another Everything DiSC profile like Productive Conflict or Work of Leaders?

 If there’s a need to introduce another product, share that reason.
-How will this assessment and training help someone with frustrations at work?
-How will going through training help them advance their career or just enjoy being at work a bit more?
+How will this assessment and training help someone with frustrations at work or just enjoy being at work a bit more?
+How will going through training help them advance their career?
 For example, do you have evidence that new managers are struggling with issues such as motivating and delegating?
 Then let them know how Everything DiSC Management can help them be more successful at their new job.

 One concern a prior participant might have is about taking an assessment all over again.
 If someone has taken one Everything DiSC assessment that data can be transferred to another profile

 .
 The person only needs to answer questions related to the specific focus of the new profile.
-So if you’ve taken Workplace, you only have to answer the management-related questions for Everything DiSC Management.
+So if you’ve taken Workplace, you only have to answer the management-related questions for Everything DiSC Productive Conflict.

 Taking an additional assessment will build participants’ understanding of themselves and of their colleagues.
 They will look at the DiSC model through a different lens, such as sales or leadership.